hydrodynamicstability/statquotes/README.md

   - J. Stuart Hunter

+- "Data are not just numbers, they are numbers with a context."

+  - George W. Cobb and David S. Moore (1997)

+  - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

 ## Experimental design

 - "The purpose of statistics in laboratories should be to save labor, time, and expense by efficient experimental designs" rather than null hypothesis testing.